AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 rm genomics_de_novo_temp.tar.gz
 cd genomics_de_novo_temp
 ```

-I tried subsampling the dataset so that things would be smaller and faster for the purposes of this page, but I couldn't seem to without the assembly suffering too much.
-By far the most computationally intensive step here is the [error correction step](/genomics/where_to_start#read-error-correction){:target="_blank"}, which ended up being the only one that I ran on a server rather than my personal computer (which is a late 2013 MacBook Pro with 4 cpus and 8GB of memory).
-The next slowest steps would be the assemblies, which at most took ~10 minutes on my computer.

 So I've provided the raw reads if you'd like to go from the very beginning, but I've also provided all of the intermediate and end-result files so you can run as much or as little as you'd like, and you can look at as much or as little as you'd like.
 Basically you have lots of choices regarding how much you'd like to commit yourself here 🙂